126016/TYPO3.CMS/typo3/sysext/core/Documentation/Changelog/10.0/Feature-88770-PSR-14BasedEventDispatcher.rst

 PSR-14 consists of four components:

 1. An `EventDispatcher` object that is used to trigger an Event.
-TYPO3 has a custom EventDispatcher implementation for now, however all EventDispatchers of all frameworks are implementing :php:`Psr\EventDispatcher\EventDispatcherInterface` thus it is possible to replace the event dispatcher with another.
+TYPO3 has a custom EventDispatcher implementation.
+All EventDispatchers of all frameworks are implementing :php:`Psr\EventDispatcher\EventDispatcherInterface` as well as TYPO3.
+Thus it is possible to replace the event dispatcher with another.
 The EventDispatcher's main method :php:`dispatch()` is called in TYPO3 Core or extensions, that receives a PHP object and is then handed to all available listeners.